Thank you all who participated in the celebration of Lama Tsongkapa’s 600th year of his Parinirvana on Saturday December

 This comprehensive program was compiled by Lama Willa Miller, who was authorized as a lama & lineage holder after completing 2 consecutive 3 year retreats in the Kagyu tradition in the 1990’s.
 She is an American woman, who grew up in Ca. and taught Dharma at a local center here in Charlottesville for some years as a Buddhist nun.
 She subsequently returned to lay life and completed her Ph.D. in Buddhist Studies at Harvard.
 She went on to found the Natural Dharma Fellowship in the Boston area and the Wonderwell Retreat Center in New Hampshire.
 She now has a dynamic team of other female and male teachers working with her.
 One other developer of the Margha program offered through Natural Dharma Fellowhip is Lama John Makransky, who also has a Ph.D. and is a professor at Boston College.
-He has an extensive background in the Geluk-pa, as well as Kagyu traditions of study & practice.
+He has an extensive background in the Geluk-pa, as well as Nyingma traditions of study & practice.
+He is authorized as a Lama in the Nyingma tradition.

 I can highly recommend this program as I have found it to be one of the best Buddhist practice programs for the integration of traditional Tibetan Buddhism and Western Psychology.

 If you are interested in this opportunity, you can read more about the program at: http://www.naturaldharma.org/

-PLEASE NOTE: The REGISTRATION time for this 1 year program is a narrow window of OCT.
-15th – 20th; Registration will re-open in the Fall for the 2nd year of the program, which focuses on Compassion & Bodhicitta (including Lojong & Tonglen practices).
-Please Note: New registrants are welcome to start the program Fall, 2019; it is not necessary to have first completed the Natural Awareness Meditation year.
+PLEASE NOTE: The REGISTRATION time for the 2019-2020 program will re-open October 5th, 2019.
+This year of practice focuses on Compassion & Bodhicitta (including Lojong & Tonglen practices).
+Please Note: New registrants are welcome to start the program Fall, 2019; it is not necessary to have completed the Natural Awareness Meditation year.
 Those enrolling in the program for the first time, will have the opportunity to participate in the Natural Awareness Meditation year long program in Fall, 2020.